4lessandrodev/simple-ddd-app-example/README.md

 # A simple DDD-Application example

+> It was built to work with good performance.

 Example using `types-ddd` lib from [npm package](https://www.npmjs.com/package/types-ddd)

-This is a simple example how to use `types-ddd` lib
+This is a simple example of using `types-ddd` lib.

 few free to use any frameworks like NestJS or any other.